reubenharry/website/content/blog/nestedreasoning.md

 We gather from Narcissus' response that the answer is no, but how?
 After all, if Echo had asked "what is a useful piece of advice when deep sea diving", Narcissus' reply would take on a totally different character.
 So it would seem that the meaning we infer from Narcissus' utterance depends not only on the utterance itself, but the context in which it is said.

 Meaning, to understate the issue, is a bit of a head scratcher.
-We could venture to say that Narcissus' statement has **semantic** content (roughly, a command), which gives rise to various meanings ("No I won't be ready any time soon.", "Holding your breath is a poor way to dive."), depending on the *context*.
+We could venture to say that Narcissus' statement has **semantic** content (it's a recommendation to not hold your breath), and meanings in different contexts ("No I won't be ready any time soon.", "Holding your breath is a poor way to dive."), which is *inferred* from the context.
 (Deciding what content belongs to the statement as opposed to the context is often tricky.
 For instance, "don't hold your breath" is an idiom in English - the meaning "It will take a long time" is at least somewhat baked into its semantic content.)

 {{< figure src="img/diagram2.png" imageMaxWidth="1000px" width="750" >}}